nevermined-io/tools/README.md

 ### Dashboard

 This will start a `portainer` dashboard with the following admin credentials and connects to the local docker host.
-This Building Block can be disabled by setting the `--no-dashboard` flag.
+This Building Block can be enabled by setting the `--dashboard` flag.

 - User: `admin`
-- Password: `oceanprotocol`
+- Password: `nevermined`

 | Hostname    | External Port | Internal URL          | Local URL             | Description                                         |
 | ----------- | ------------- | --------------------- | --------------------- | --------------------------------------------------- |